Downsize (automobile): Full-size (B/C-platform, 1977)

 As a direct response to the 1973 oil crisis, the first automobiles to undergo downsizing in the interest of increased fuel efficiency were the full-size GM B-body and C-body platforms (used by all divisions except GMC).
 Used by the Buick LeSabre/Electra, Chevrolet Impala/Caprice, Cadillacs, Oldsmobile 88/98, and Pontiac Catalina/Bonneville, the B and C-bodies were among the best-selling car platforms in North America at the time.
-On average, from 1976 to 1977, engineers shed an average of 12 inches of body length and 750–800 pounds in curb weight (with some vehicles losing over 1,000 pounds of curb weight).
+On average, from 1976 to 1977, engineers shed an average of 12 in of body length and 750–800 lb in curb weight (with some vehicles losing over 1,000 lbof curb weight).

 For 1977 only, the full-size GM product line adopted a smaller exterior footprint than the A-platform intermediates; careful engineering led to negligible reductions of interior space over preceding full-size vehicles.
 In both the interest of fuel economy and weight reduction, the B/C-platform ended the use of "big-block" V8 engines outside of the Cadillac division; after 1980, a 350 cubic-inch V8 was the largest engine fitted in a B-body chassis.

 In 1985, General Motors underwent a further downsizing of many of its nameplates using the B-platform chassis.
 With the exception of station wagons, the full-size cars of Buick, Oldsmobile, and Pontiac (along with most of the Cadillac model line) were downsized, becoming front-wheel drive, mid-size sedans.
 From 1986 to 1990, the sole rear-wheel-drive sedans produced were the Chevrolet Caprice and Cadillac (Fleetwood) Brougham; the Buick Roadmaster sedan was introduced for 1992.

 Following the end of the 1996 model year, General Motors ended production of the B-platform.
 While not intended as a direct replacement, GM sourced sedans based from the GM Zeta platform from 2008 to 2017, produced by Holden (GM Australia).